Structured vs. unstructured data: which one is better for SEO?

 Image via Semrush

-For you, as a marketer, this means that you have an opportunity to advance your SEO game and gain an edge over your competitors.
+For you, as a marketer, this means that you have an opportunity to improve your SEO and gain an edge over your competitors.

-In this post, you’ll learn everything you need to know about structured data and how to use it for SEO.
+In this post, you’ll learn everything you need to know about structured vs. unstructured data, as well as semi-structured data.
+You’ll also discover how to use them to improve your search ranking.

 Let’s get started.